 Table 4-4 outlines the project category specific costs for the Hale Creek watershed.
 Eight pipe replacement improvements are recommended: Border, Edith, Cuesta, Parma, Renetta, Edge, Giralda, and Berry that total \$9,760,000.
 Watershed pipeline extensions total \$1,020,000, drywells total \$940,000, and problem areas total \$880,000.
 The total cost of CIP projects for the Hale Creek watershed is \$12,600,000.
 For a more detailed breakdown of problem area costs and priorities see Table 4-8.
-Figure 4-3 displays the location of the conveyance pipeline improvements, extensions, drywells, and problem areas.
+Figure 4-3 displays the location of the conveyance pipeline improvements.